ErikKankaTrea/Non-Waste-Ingredients/README.md

 # 🍽️ **Kitchen Controller App** - **Stop Wasting Food!**

 ### 📜 **Description:**
-Tired of throwing away food from the kitchen?
+Tired of throwing away food from kitchen?
 Got too many items unused?
 This is a cool controller app that lets you:
 - 📸 Register your shopping using your phone camera or barcode reader.
 - 🔄 Keep track of your food items.
 - 👨‍🍳 Ask the Chef Assistant to cook a daily dish with your oldest items.